Connecticut Plumbing License: How to Become a Plumber in Connecticut

 Learning how to be a journeyman plumber or master plumber takes years.
 Almost every state in the nation licenses this group of essential workers to protect everyone’s health and safety.
 Connecticut requires classroom education, hands-on training, and demonstrating through testing that individuals are competent to be licensed.

-According to the U.S. Bureau of Labor and Statistics, there are 490,200 plumbers nationwide and Connecticut employs 4,220 of them.
-That number is projected to grow 4% from 2019 to 2029 across the country.
-In Connecticut, that projected growth rate is four times higher at 16% according to CareerOneStop, the U.S. Department of Labor’s job search website.
-That growth is projected for Pipelayers, Plumbers, Pipefitters, and Steamfitters and for their helpers in Connecticut.
+According to the U.S. Bureau of Labor and Statistics, there are 469,000 plumbers nationwide and Connecticut employs 5,210 of them.
+That number is projected to grow 2% from 2021 to 2031 across the country.
+In Connecticut, that projected growth rate is more than seven times higher at 15% according to CareerOneStop, the U.S. Department of Labor’s job search website.

 Licensing requirements for plumbers vary from state to state and, in some cases, from locality to locality.
 In Connecticut, licensing is uniform statewide and begins at the apprentice level.